Bruderjulian/PathSage/README.md

-# DotSage
+# PathSage

 An advanced library for manipulating and accessing nested objects and arrays using path notation.
-With features like path tokenization, simple caching and configuration, **DotSage** makes working with nested objects more performant and easy-to-use.
+With features like path tokenization, simple caching and configuration, **PathSage** makes working with nested objects more performant and easy-to-use.

 ## Table of Contents